 - to anyone if the college has obtained the prior written consent of the student;

 - to anyone in response to requests for directory information;

 - to parents/legal guardians when their children (under age 21) are found to have violated the alcohol or drug policy of the institution;

 - to comply with a judicial order or subpoena;

-- to authorize representatives of the following government entities if the disclosure is in connection with an audit or evaluation of federal or state supported education programs, or for the enforcement of or compliance with federal legal requirements that relate to those programs: Comptroller General of the United States, Secretary of Education, U.S. Attorney General (for law enforcement purposes only), and state and local educational authorities;
+- to authorized representatives of the following government entities if the disclosure is in connection with an audit or evaluation of federal or state-supported education programs, or for the enforcement of or compliance with federal legal requirements that relate to those programs: Comptroller General of the United States, Secretary of Education, U.S. Attorney General (for law enforcement purposes only), and state and local educational authorities;

 - to schools at which the student seeks or intends to enroll;

 - to anyone who is providing financial aid to the student. (“Financial aid” does not include any payments made by parents.
 Students should contact the Financial Aid Office for specific conditions.);

 - to organizations conducting studies for or on behalf of educational institutions;